cmontella/cse017-homework-3/README.md

 // Remove item from start of list and return a it public Node removeHead();

-// Insert item at a specified index and return it public Node removeAtIndex(int index);
+// Remove item at a specified index and return it public Node removeAtIndex(int index);

 // Return item at index
 public int itemAtIndex(int index);

-// Print the list to the console public void toString();
+// Print the list to the console public void print();
 ```

 ## Node